 The aux for plugging in the headphones is perfect for keeping things quiet and law and order maintained, especially if they have a busy household wanting to not have to be subjected to hours of unwanted listening.

-Lastly the life expectancy of a electric piano is 3-5 years and will not last that long, so if you want a one time only purchase then maybe this isn’t ideal.
+Lastly, the life expectancy of an electric piano is 3-5 years and will not last that long, so if you want a one time only purchase then maybe this isn’t ideal.

 Which kids piano do I buy, acoustic, digital or electronic?